Reconstructing Faith Around the Life and Love of Jesus.

 Many people today are not walking away from Jesus.
-They are walking away from versions of Christianity that no longer make sense to them, that don't seem to reflect a God of infinite love, or that don't hold up when they start asking deeper questions.
-With more information available than ever before, younger generations are doing exactly what good faith requires: they are asking and searching for themselves.
+They are walking away from versions of Christianity that no longer make sense to them, that don't seem to reflect a God of infinite love, or that don't hold up for them under honest questions.
+With more information available than ever before, younger generations are doing exactly what good faith has always required: asking, searching, and wrestling for themselves.

 We believe that questioning your faith doesn't have to mean losing it.
 In fact, it can become the very thing that makes it real.
 Our earliest Christian ancestors held a faith rooted more in restoration and grace than in fear and punishment, and that tradition is still available to us.